RAMA00007/TRAIN-TRACKING/README.md

 # TRAIN-TRACKING
-To check the train status
+To check the Train Status